 SETBACK means the distance between the STREET RIGHT-OF-WAY LINES and the front line of a BUILDING.

-[Amended 08-26-08 per Planning Board] SUBDIVIDER means any person, firm, partnership, association, corporation, estate or other group or combination acting as a unit dividing or proposing to divide land in a manner that constitutes a SUBDIVISION as herein defined.
+SUBDIVIDER means any person, firm, partnership, association, corporation, estate or other group or combination acting as a unit dividing or proposing to divide land in a manner that constitutes a SUBDIVISION as herein defined.

 SUBDIVISION means the division of the LOT, tract, or PARCEL of land into two (2) or more LOTS, PLATS, SITES, or other divisions of land for the purpose, whether immediate or future, of sale, rent, lease or BUILDING development.
 It includes RESUBDIVISION and, when appropriate to the context, relates to the process of subdividing or to the land or territory subdivided.
 A condominium conveyance, per RSA 356-B, shall not require PLANNING BOARD approval.
-[Amended 08-26-08 per Planning Board]

-- A) MAJOR means a division of a LOT, tract or PARCEL of land into four (4) or more separate PARCELS, or a SUBDIVISION which required new STREETS, the extension of municipal facilities or the creation of any public IMPROVEMENTS (See Article II). - B) MINOR means a division or redivision of a LOT, tract or PARCEL of land into three (3) or fewer PARCELS within a four (4) year time period, provided that there shall be no extension of STREETS or other significant IMPROVEMENTS required; or, any SUBDIVISION that, in the judgement of the PLANNING BOARD, will present no significant engineering and/or planning difficulties.
+- A. MAJOR means a division of a LOT, tract or PARCEL of land into four (4) or more separate PARCELS, or a SUBDIVISION which required new STREETS, the extension of municipal facilities or the creation of any public IMPROVEMENTS (See Article II). - B. MINOR means a division or redivision of a LOT, tract or PARCEL of land into three (3) or fewer PARCELS within a four (4) year time period, provided that there shall be no extension of STREETS or other significant IMPROVEMENTS required; or, any SUBDIVISION that, in the judgement of the PLANNING BOARD, will present no significant engineering and/or planning difficulties.
 (See Article III).
-[Amended 09-08-87 per Planning Board]

-TECHNICAL REVIEW COMMITTEE shall be comprised of the PLANNING BOARD Chairperson, who shall act as chairperson, the Community Services Director, City Engineer, Fire Chief, Police Chief, Zoning Administrator, Economic Development Director and Planning Director.
+TECHNICAL REVIEW COMMITTEE shall be comprised of the PLANNING BOARD Chairperson, the Conservation Commission Chairperson, City Engineer, Fire Chief, Police Chief, Zoning Administrator, Economic Development Director and Director of Planning and Community Development, who shall serve as Chair.
 All Committee members shall have a designated alternate available in their absence.

 URBAN CORE means an area containing most of the following characteristics: Density of development that is more characteristic of city development than rural; STREETS with curbs and sidewalks; water and sewer utilities; and, an opportunity to walk to nearby stores, schools and service centers.
-[Added 08-11-92 per Planning Board; PUBLIC HEARING held 11-28-95 and readopted]

 YIELD PLAN means a plan which demonstrates the maximum number of BUILDABLE LOTS achievable under conventional zoning, at the full density allowed in the district.
 The plan should be based upon maps showing the Conservation Areas consisting of wetlands, floodplains, and steep SLOPES.
 In addition to this information, LOTS should be laid out in the conventional format taking into consideration a roadway network and the minimum LOT size requirements, FRONTAGE and the contiguous upland areas.
 If the plan requires a waiver from these SUBDIVISION regulations, a preliminary PUBLIC HEARING shall be conducted by the PLANNING BOARD prior to an APPLICANT'S formal submittal application for MAJOR SUBDIVISION approval.
-[Added 02-10-04 per Planning Board]